hakron/expense_tracker/README.md

 ## Introduction

-Expense Tracker using React, React Hooks and contextAPi.
+Expense Tracker using React, using hooks (useState, useContext, useReducer) and context APi.
-The project track you incomes and your expense and at the end see how much money you have.
+The project track your incomes and your expense and at the end see how much money you have.

 ## Available Scripts